 1. Customizable Searches

 You don’t need your client’s entire medical history when you are searching for the records you need to complete their injury case.
-You only need to know the items related to treatment of damage and conditions caused by the accident or attack, but how do you know what to ask for?
+You only need to know the items related to the treatment of damage and conditions caused by the accident or attack, but how do you know what to ask for?

 Unless you have someone skilled in Medical Record Retrieval services, you may get more than you bargained for, and you may end up with a large amount of paper bulk that you have to sort through that is otherwise taking up space in your office.